-COFA 2078 Studio Research: S1 or S2 T2 C3 Basic Computing
+COFA 2078 Studio Research: S1 or S2 T2 C8 Basic Computing

-Prerequisite and Co-requisite: Students must have successfully completed requirements for progression to Semester 3 of the course.
+Students must have successfully completed requirements for progression to Semester 3 of the course.

 This subject is designed to enable students to understand computers at a basic level to enable them to use simple programs for text and visual processing.